peterweissdk/traefik/README.md

+# STILL IN TEST FACE, BECAREFULL TO USE THIS SCRIPT

 # 💾 Traefik Container Setup

 Automated setup for Traefik reverse proxy in an LXC container with proper security configurations and dynamic routing capabilities.